 Horse Farms Forever, Inc., is a not-for-profit corporation registered with the Department of Agriculture and Consumer Services as well as a 501(c)3 with the IRS.

 Our mission is to inspire the conservation of horse farms by preserving the natural pasture land for horses and their habitats, and to protect the soil and water on which they depend, while minimizing land use conflicts in Marion County.

-To achieve this mission, Horse Farms Forever is overseen by a dedicated Board of Directors, and operates with a Director of Community Affairs and a Director of Conservation Strategies.
+To achieve this mission, Horse Farms Forever is overseen by a dedicated Board of Directors, and the following staff positions, Director of Communications, Director of Community Affairs and a Director of Conservation Strategies.